open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 Now, let's allow our UI elements to change the state of the plugin.
 To do this, we need to create variables inside the :code:`TTLEventGenerator` class that can be updated by our button, slider, and ComboBox.
 The values of these variables *must* be updated through a special method, called :code:`setParameter()`, which takes two inputs, a parameter ID and a value.
 This is because the :code:`process()` method is called by a separate thread from the user interface, and the variables it needs to access can only be updated at specific times.
 Modifying variables via :code:`setParameter()` ensures that they are handled properly, and prevents unexpected behavior or segmentation faults.

-First, let's add three variables to the :code:`TTLEventGenerator` header file to store the state of our three parameters:
+First, let's uncomment the :code:`setParameter()` method and then add three variables to the :code:`TTLEventGenerator` header file to store the state of our three parameters:

 .. code-block:: c++

+   public:
+      void setParameter(int parameterIndex, float newValue) override;

+   private:
       bool shouldTriggerEvent;
       float eventIntervalMs;
       int outputBit;

-Next, let's initialize their values in the constructor method.
+Next, let's initialize their values in the :code:`TTLEventGenerator()` constructor method.

 .. code-block:: c++